trovit/reffects/packages/reffects-store/docs/built_in_effects_coeffects.md

         }
         return todo;
     });
-    return {
-      'state.set': {
-        "todos": newTodos
+    return state.set({ "todos": newTodos });
-      }
-    };
   },
-  [coeffect('state.get', {todos: 'todos'})]);
+  [state.get({todos: 'todos'})]);
 ```
 In this example we used the third parameter of reffects [registerEventHandler](/docs/api.md#registereventhandler) function to declare the list of coeffects that the event handler of the `todoClicked` event will receive when called.
 In this case, it includes only the `state.get` coeffect.
-To declare it we're using the `coeffect` function which is a coeffects factory function, in `coeffect('state.get', {todos: 'todos'})`.
+To declare it we're using the `state.get` builder.
 This factory function receives an object whose entries (key-value pairs) represent *extractions*.
 Each extraction (key-value pair) is interpreted as:

 1. The key represents the **key** that the value will be associated to in the object associated to the `state` key in the coeffects object.